lupyuen/lupyuen.github.io/src/arm.md

 _Do we really need all these PinePhone Drivers?_

-For __Educational Purposes__, we might not need all the PinePhone Drivers.
+For __Educational Purposes__, we might not need all PinePhone Drivers.

 Just pick the PinePhone Drivers that we need, compile them into NuttX, copy to microSD and boot up PinePhone.

-This might be a quick way to experiment with the internals of NuttX on PinePhone.
+Might be a quick way to __experiment with the internals__ of NuttX on PinePhone!

 _What about NuttX Apps for PinePhone?_